 In 2011, she was nominated aquaculture representative in the Agriculture, Fisheries and Forestry Reference group of the EU 2020 ESCO (European Skills/Competences Qualifications and Occupations) Initiative, in which she was actively engaged until 2016.

-In 2017, she became involved in the MATES project Maritime Alliance for fostering the European Blue Economy through a Marine Technology Skilling Strategy, which runs until the end of 2021.
+She contributed her expertise in VET Learning Outcomes to the highly successful MATES project (Maritime Alliance for fostering the European Blue Economy through a Marine Technology Skilling Strategy: 2018 – April 2022).

 She also runs annual Scientific Writing modules as associate in IMBBC in the Crete Centre of the Hellenic Centre for Marine Research